johnphoward/NBA-Database-Project/README.txt

 	pip install -r requirements.txt
 	python server.py
  - Please note that the connection details for my MySQL connection are hardcoded at the top of the backend/server.py script, and should be changed accordingly to fit your MySQL configuration.
+ - The

-Assuming the database has been loaded from the appropriate .sql file that is part of this project, the application should then be fully functional.
-The website can be accessed by going to localhost:3000 in a browser (Chrome is the browser it was developed on and there may be CSS that works for Chrome but not other browsers).
+Assuming the database has been loaded from the nba_stats.sql file that is part of this project, the application should then be fully functional.
+The website can be accessed by going to localhost:3000 in a browser.

+Note: This website was developed specifically for Chrome and there may be CSS that works for Chrome but not other browsers.
+If you are not using a laptop or an Apple mouse with finger scrolling capabilities, you may want to remove the entire <style> tag in index.html, as it removes built in html scroll bars.
+There are several parts of the page (menus, etc) that rely on scrolling capabilities, but look better when these scroll bars are disabled, hence it currently relies on laptop-style finger scrolling.